-In this lesson, we'll cover the remaining letters and some basic punctuation.
+In this lesson, we'll cover the remaining letters.

 Now that you know all the letters, I'm going to give you a sneaky quiz.
 In each line of the poem below, I've intentionally misspelled one word.
 Your mission is to mark all four of the errors with a following blot!